unacms/una-mobile-app/README.md

 ```bash
 npm install
 ```
-Then you can already try to run Andoid app with (Android emulator must be already running):
+Then you can already try to run Andoid app with the following commands (Android emulator must be already running):
 ```bash
 export ANDROID_HOME=/path/to/android/sdk
 react-native run-android